mage-anlyze/SQL/README.md

 # Jeff B's SQL Portfolio

 ## Hi!
-This is my SQL portolio.
+This is my SQL portfolio.
 This repo contains examples and projects that I've written in SQL.
 If you would like to contact me via email, please feel free: ariez93@gmail.com